Macintosh001/EECS-3311-final-project/docs/log.md

 - In the meeting we discussed bugs we've found so far and other things we may have missed or looked over during implementation.
 Issues were created in github and these were assigned to developers accordingly.
 We also discussed finalization of the documentation.

 ## Lucas
--Bug fixes in dbStub, dead code removal, etc.
+- Bug fixes in dbStub, dead code removal, etc.

 # Wednesday, February 8th